 Ultimately businesses and their HR teams have a unique opportunity to put in place policies that make things a whole lot easier for parents.
 The stress of having to work a 9-5 job, while also having to help a child remotely learn, is not one that the world of work has had to encounter yet, and therefore the entire concept needs to be reviewed.

-Showing some compassion, and communicating the issue, challenges, and your awareness of the problem to your entire workforce is really important.
+Showing some compassion, and communicating the issue, challenges, and awareness of the problem to your entire workforce is really important.

 Many parents will feel alone, especially single parents, who do not have the opportunity of sharing the challenge of remote learning while working with their partner.
 Making sure that these individuals know that you as the business are aware of their challenges and the immense pressure they are under to not only deliver on their professional responsibilities but their children too will lift some of the worries.